Whiteneuk Wind Farm Proposal

 Following Vattenfall’s multi-million pound investment in South Kyle Wind Farm, and together with our proposals for Quantans Hill, Whiteneuk reflects Vattenfall’s continued investment in and commitment to bringing socio-economic opportunities to South West Scotland.

-The proposed site lies approximately 5km south of Moniaive, and 7.5km west of Dunscore.
-The land is a mix of upland commercial forestry and grazing.
-It has long been identified as highly suitable for wind power generation, with areas of the site subject to previous proposals by other developers.
-Vattenfall has carefully studied these earlier plans, learned from them and developed a scheme designed to offer maximum benefit in terms of fossil-free energy generation, community investment, environmental impact, and socio-economic opportunities.
+The site is on a mix of commercial forestry and upland grazing land, around 5km south of Moniaive in Dumfries and Galloway.
+It has previously been identified as highly suitable for wind power generation and subject to an earlier proposal by another developer.
+Vattenfall has carefully studied these earlier plans, learned from them and developed a scheme designed to offer maximum benefit in terms of fossil-free energy generation, community investment, environmental impact and socio-economic opportunities.

 Download the scoping report